-Stevie Nicks Year By Year: Photos 1973-2018
+Stevie Nicks Year by Year: Photos 1973-2018

 "She always wears little-beaded jackets or a bolero-shaped jacket for the summer," her longtime stylist Margi Kent said in 2009.
 "Mostly, she wears blondy, beigy, creamy and mahogany colors. ...
 Black is a main thing, but we pop it with other things."

-You can see more than 40 years worth of that style below, in pictures from album covers, concert stages and press photos.
-You'll see her with touring partners Rod Stewart and Chrissie Hynde of the Pretenders, her longtime friend Tom Petty, Taylor Swift and even her mother, who was her guest at the 1978 Grammy Awards.
+You can see more than 40 years worth of that style below, in photos ranging from album covers to concert stages to press photos.
+You'll see her with touring partners Rod Stewart and Chrissie Hynde, her longtime friend Tom Petty, Taylor Swift and even her mother, who was her guest at the 1978 Grammy Awards.